 Nominating and supporting letters should address:

-- Does this nominee exhibit strong personal character?
+- How does this nominee exhibit integrity?

 - Has the nominee held any positions of honor (past/present)?